WesternDeveloperSociety/project-spec-template/README.md

 2. Once development is concluded, open a pull request from your branch back to the `dev` branch.

+## Branches

+- `dev`: where contributions are made
+- `qa`: contains a functional version of code to be tested
+- `prod`: production ready code to be released

 ## Development

 *add instructions on how to start the dev environment, below is an example*